 - Sometimes changing the sheets on beds, vacuuming or walking up and down basement stairs to do laundry is more dangerous than useful.
 Consider hiring a housekeeper or exchanging what you can do well with a younger relative.
 “I’ll cook for you twice a week if you help me with my housekeeping.”

 Sadly, once we have fallen, it is common to become fearful of falling again, and unfortunately, we fall more often.
-Having some simple strategies in place to keep yourself from falling in the first place, should be your first line of defense against premature aging and injuries.
+Having some simple fall prevention strategies in place to keep yourself from falling in the first place, should be your first line of defense against premature aging and injuries.

 Pam Foti, Owner and Elder Care Consultant